thevanduyns/thevanduyns.github.io/index.md

 Sixth big thing: Mitch's consulting gig in the UK had a rollout of an application aiming to help British local governments map out their journey to carbon neutrality.
 Over 400 government agencies attended (!), and the software was well received, but Mitch, working through COVID, was...wait for it... exhausted.

 Last big thing: Mitch's aircraft partnership put their beloved Diamond 42 on the block, as everyone is ready to move up to a bigger, faster plane.
 So we may be buying an airplane all our own.
 There's an old Tom T. Hall song that we love, called ["Faster Horses, Younger Women, Older Whiskey, More Money."](https://youtu.be/vnvMcX95G20?t=37) Mitch's version seems to be "Faster Airplanes..."
-Not sure where the younger women come in.  <iframe width="560" height="315" src="https://www.youtube.com/embed/vnvMcX95G20?start=37" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+Not sure where the younger women come in.

 We are looking forward to another big Christmas celebration for 10+ people, and a New Year's carol singing party to which ALL OF YOU are invited.
 God grant us peace, health and the love of family and friends in 2022.
 God bless each of you in the New Year.